 With Guests and Other Pets

 Cane Corsos are reserved around newcomers but not timid.
-Suitable socialization assists them in separating genuine hazards and typical social scenarios.
+Suitable socialisation assists them in separating genuine hazards and typical social scenarios.
 They can coexist with other animals if matured together, though same-sex canine battling can happen without coaching.

-Training and Socialization
+Training and Socialisation

 Intellect and Teachability